 - Dismantling Oppression

-Further, we are looking to fund organizations that can:
+Further, we are looking to fund organizations that:

-- Be strategic and impactful: MRG funds groups that will have a deep impact in their community and that, if funded, will be effective in moving their social change work forward.
+- Are strategic and impactful: MRG funds groups that will have a deep impact in their community and that, if funded, will be effective in moving their social change work forward.

 - Build and/or support movements: Grassroots, community-based groups are much more successful when they are part of a broader movement for social justice.
 Effective movement building requires that groups understand how their work fits in with other social justice issues and communities.
 As groups grow and develop, we expect them to build deep relationships and partnerships with other groups working on the same and broader issues.